Smithsonian/ForestGEO/frontend/documentation/topics/Onboarding.md

 # Onboarding for New Users

 Thank you for using this application!
-This document will help you get started.
+This document will provide you with an understanding of how the application works.

 ## Preparing Your Account